auralius/noodle/README.md

 **Noodle** is a lightweight convolutional neural network inference library designed for MCUs with **very small RAM**.

-It streams activations and weights from **SD/FFat/SD_MMC** filesystems to overcome RAM limitations, while providing modular primitives for **convolution, pooling, FCN, and activations**.
+It streams activations and weights from **SD/FFat/SD_MMC** filesystems to overcome RAM limitations.
+Noodle provides primitive modular functions for **convolution layer, dense layer, pooling and activations**.
 During the development, we typically test Noodle with Arduino UNO R3, UNO R4, and some ESP32 variants.

 ---